-SEX, DATING, RELATIONSHIPS, FRIENDSHIP, FAMILY, COMMUNITY, CAREER, CREATIVITY, AMBITION, MONEY
+LOVE, SEX, DATING, RELATIONSHIPS, FRIENDSHIP, FAMILY, HOME, COMMUNITY, CREATIVITY, CAREER, MONEY

 For GQ, I wrote about why men should consider deleting their Facebook accounts.
 It was exciting to see people become furious about this being posted on GQ's Facebook page.

 My features, reviews and my personal column "My Life My Fault" and my advice column "Thirtyish" from EYE WEEKLY, the Toronto alt-weekly that became The Grid, disappeared from the internet when the magazine folded.
 If for some reason you, like, actively want to read or re-read any of it, email me.
-"My Life My Fault" was about crying, pleasure (probably my favorite column was called "Pleasure War," about competitive pleasure), classism, romantically platonic friendship (that I made my platonic straight male best friend edit before I sent it to my boss), what "tough" really means, identity, how women bond over sugar, the 13 apartments I'd lived in until that point, sex noise (which was about my neighbor who was of course horrible, but who in the end offered a sincere and moving apology, which I received wearing a non-Halloween-related Teenage Mutant Ninja Turtles costume), how indie rock let me down (ha/aw), aunthood, the appeal of minimalism (double-prescient!), brunch, so many others.
-For "Thirtyish," I sought the expertise of Marc Maron, Neil Pasricha, Chris Gethard, Jenny Lawson, Kelly Cutrone, Susie Bright, Christopher Ryan, Kelly Oxford, Jill Filipovic, Paul Tough, Charles Duhigg, Gretchen Rubin, Gabrielle Bernstein, Brené Brown, and Cheryl Strayed.
-A cover story I wrote about the quarterlife crisis, which is what we called it before Gen Xers co-opted and U-turned Millennial angst for their own purposes, was the most-read story in the website's history, and people semi-frequently email me about it, but I'd rather not recall being 25 so maybe instead let's just talk about how to be happier?
+"My Life My Fault" was about crying, pleasure (probably my favorite column was called "Pleasure War," about competitive pleasure), classism, rape, romantically platonic friendship (that my romantically platonic straight male best friend edited before I sent it in), what "tough" really means, identity, how women bond over sugar, the 13 apartments I'd lived in until that point, sex noise (which was about my neighbor who was of course horrible, but who in the end offered a sincere and moving apology, which I received wearing a non-Halloween-related Teenage Mutant Ninja Turtles costume), how indie rock let me down (ha/aww), aunthood, the appeal of minimalism, brunch, so many others.
+For "Thirtyish," I offered advice from me and experts/”experts” like Marc Maron, Neil Pasricha, Chris Gethard, Jenny Lawson, Kelly Cutrone, Susie Bright, Christopher Ryan, Kelly Oxford, Jill Filipovic, Paul Tough, Charles Duhigg, Gretchen Rubin, Gabrielle Bernstein, Brené Brown, and Cheryl Strayed.
+A cover story I wrote about the quarterlife crisis, which is what we called it before olds co-opted and U-turned Millennial angst for their own purposes, was the most-read story in the website's history, and people semi-frequently email me about it, but I'd rather not recall being 25 so maybe instead let's just talk about how to be happier?

 My social-media sourced relationships column for the Globe and Mail, called "The Jungle," got into who should pay on a first date, privacy, posting pics, online versus real-life selves, Valentine's Day, text-based ask-outs, do-over relationships, roommates, traveling with family, lying, work friendships, wellness and friendships, and dating way older or way younger.